digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 ### Custom Commands

 Custom slash commands integrate with external applications.
 For example, a team might configure a custom slash command to check internal health records with /patient joe smith or check the weekly weather forecast in a city with /weather toronto week.
-Check with your System Admin or open the autocomplete list by typing / to determine if your team configured any custom slash commands.
+Check with the [gE.CO toolbox support team](mailto:support@gecotoolbox.io) or open the autocomplete list by typing / to determine if your team configured any custom slash commands.

-Custom slash commands are disabled by default and can be enabled by the System Admin by going to **System Console** > **Integrations** > **Integration Management**.
-Learn about configuring custom slash commands on the [developer slash command documentation page](https://docs.mattermost.com/developer/slash-commands.html).

 ## Saving Messages